dumberjs/dumberjs.github.io/options/code-split.md

 ## Separate local files from npm packages.

 1. Bundle all local sources in `app-bundle.js`.
-2. Bundle all npm dependencies in `entry-bundle.js`.
+2. Bundle all npm packages in `entry-bundle.js`.

 ```js
 codeSplit: function(moduleId, packageName) {